jvmallow/jvmallow.github.io/welcome.md

 ---

 Welcome to my website!
 I am a physicist, Yiddishist, and humorist.
 I have a Ph.D. in Physics and a Bachelor's degree in Jewish Literature.
 I have lectured and published widely in both, about fifty-fifty.
-I am the author or co-author of seven books, with an eighth to be published in 2026: Helge Kastrup and Jeffry V. Mallow, ""Breakthroughs: Outstanding Physicists, Their Lives and Accomplishments"".
+I am the author or co-author of seven books, with an eighth to be published in 2026: Helge Kastrup and Jeffry V. Mallow, Breakthroughs: Outstanding Physicists, Their Lives and Accomplishments".
+ITALICIZE.

 I am a member of several organizations, among them the American Association of Physics Teachers and the YIVO Institute for Jewish Research.
 I grew up in the Bronx and moved to Chicago for my Ph.D.
 I have lived in Israel, as a post-doctoral researcher in theoretical physics at the Hebrew University of Jerusalem and a chicken farmer on a kibbutz.
 I have also lived in Denmark, working on science anxiety reduction at Roskilde University, about 45 minutes west of Copenhagen.
 I have made frequent visits to France with my wife, Ann, who is Franco-American.
 (No relation to the spaghetti.)